apetrone/gemini/docs/codestyle.rst

 		};

-- Struct and class names are upper-cased:
+- Struct and class names are title-cased:

 	.. code-block:: c++